Steven-Klavins/off-the-rails/README.md

 ## What you can do

 As a user you can post, update and delete articles, articles persist when running the app on a local database.
-Other users can also leave comments on your posts, they can also have the ability to revisit comments or delete them if they wish to do so.
-At present the site does not have authentication so there is no need for a login, however, this is something I would add if I were to deploy the site.
+Other users can also leave comments on your posts, they also have the ability to revisit comments or delete them if they wish to do so.
+At present the site does not have authentication so there is no need for a login, however, this is something I would add if I were to deploy.

 <p align="center">
 <img src="Screenshot.png" alt="drawing" width="600"/>